mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### By Wall System Family

 A better workflow is to collect walls based on the *Wall System Family*.
-Use a combination of components shown here to collect the walls by their *System Family*:
+Use the {% include ltr/comp.html uuid="15545e80-" %} component to select any combination of the builtin **Basic**, **Stacked**, or **Curtain** walls in Revit.
+You can then pass this selection as the input to the {% include ltr/comp.html uuid="118f5744-" %} as shown below:

 ![]({{ "/static/images/guides/revit-walls03.png" | prepend: site.baseurl }})